What are your top considerations when you are thinking about upgrading or replacing your ecommerce platform?

 Price and availability are important for B2B buyers and they are looking for consistency across online and offline channels.
 However, many ecommerce innovations around pricing are likely to be beyond the scope of older systems.

 For example, it is becoming essential for many businesses to tailor pricing, currencies and languages for complex product lines and multiple sites.
 Performance can be dramatically improved by responding to real-time supply and demand with dynamic price adjustments.
-Many manufacturers are adding value and gaining a distinctive market position by offering cost, price, quote (CPQ) selling across multiple channels.
+Many manufacturers are adding value and gaining a distinctive market position by offering configure, price, quote (CPQ) selling across multiple channels.

 B2B buyers expect their buying experience to be comparable to shopping on Alibaba or Amazon.
 However, that doesn’t mean they want to make their business purchases in those marketplaces.